concord-consortium/sizing-demo-interactive/README.md

     npm run test:full
     ```
     If the updates are functional, please commit any changes to `package.json` or `package-lock.json` back to the
-    Starter Projects repository for future use.
+    Sizing Demo Interactive repository for future use.

 4. Next, re-initialize the repo to create a new history
     ```